nemesisdb/nemesisdb/docs/docs/tutorials/sessions/create-session.md

 }
 ```

-We haven't set expiry properties so this session never expires.
+Expiry settings aren't set so by default this session never expires.

 The server responds with a `SH_NEW_RSP` containing the `name` and the token, `tkn`: